renH2/Bridge-Tune/README.md

 ### 3.2.
 Evaluating fine-tuned model

 `generate.py` file helps generate embeddings on a specific dataset.
-The help information of the main script `generate.py` can be obtain by executing the following command.
+The help information of the main script `generate.py` can be obtained by executing the following command.

 ```bash
 python generate.py -h